A second-order Magnus-type integrator for evolution equations with delay: Application to an epidemic model

 Now recall that our choice for $W$ was convex, and so invariant under the expectation operator, so the above arguments apply, and Theorem \ref{thm:main} remains applicable for this wide range of models as well.\\ \end{remark}

-\paragraph{Acknowledgement} Both authors acknowledge the Bolyai János Research Scholarship of the Hungarian Academy of Sciences.
-P.Cs.~was also supported by the Ministry of Innovation and Technology NRDI Office under the grant SNN--125119 and within the framework of the Artificial Intelligence National Laboratory Program, Budapest.
-D.~K.-K. was also supported by the NKFIH ``Élvonal'' KKP 133921 grant.
+\paragraph{Acknowledgement} Both authors acknowledge the Bolyai J{\'a}nos Research Scholarship of the Hungarian Academy of Sciences.
+P.~Cs.~was also supported by the Ministry of Innovation and Technology NRDI Office under the grant SNN-125119 and within the framework of the Artificial Intelligence National Laboratory Program, Budapest.
+D.~K.-K. was also supported by the NRDI ``{\'E}lvonal'' KKP-133921 grant.